metabrainz/guidelines/README.md

 [Libera.Chat network](https://libera.chat/).
 Feel free to come and say "Hi!" if you want to know more about the development process.
 More info about interesting ways we communicate with each other is available at https://wiki.musicbrainz.org/Communication.

+## AI use policy
+We discourage the use of AI tools in communications and code contributions.

+Do not submit an AI-generated PR you haven't **personally understood, tested and reviewed**, as this wastes maintainers' time.<br/>
+Undisclosed use of AI or Large Language Models, or inability to explain AI-generated contributions, will lead to your PR being **closed without further review**.

+If you use LLMs as part of your workflow (with explicit disclosure), **understanding the issue** and any **problem solving** should be done **by you**.

+This is the core of our work as developers.
+The job market and financially motivated projects may disagree, but this wonderful little open-source bubble has a humanistic philosophy, and prioritizes **community**, **critical thinking** and **robust and long-lasting code** over productivity and speed.